Orpheus-404/WUTHERING-WAVES-CONFIG-FOR-MOBILE/README.md

 # WUTHERING-WAVES-CONFIG-FOR-MOBILE
 Wuthering waves config for your device
 -------------------------

-NOTE:
+-NOTE
 - this is a fork of daisuke-19's wuwa configs( i just patched up the very low end config to support version 3.x)
+- my version is within the "patch-1" branch

--ALL HAVE VULCAN AND FRAME GEN
+-ALL HAVE VULkAN AND FRAME GEN
 -------------------------

 FOR VERY LOW END RECOMMENDATION